-ET492: Marine Engineer Technology Capstone II - A course in which the student, as part of a team, applies his/her knowledge of engineering operations, engineering science, and technical communications to orally defend and report on collected data from the ET491 Marine Engineering Technology Capstone I project.
+ET492 : Marine Engineer Technology Capstone II - A course in which the student, as part of a team, applies his/her knowledge of engineering operations, engineering science, and technical communications to orally defend and report on collected data from the ET491 Marine Engineering Technology Capstone I project.
 This project will draw together elements of the MET curriculum to develop student competence in technical and non-technical skills to solve engineering problems.
 Prerequisite: ET491.
 Rec.
 1, Cr.
 1.

-ET498: PET Capstone I - A course in which the student, individually, applies his/her knowledge of computer methods, engineering operations, engineering science and technical communications to analyze, create, communicate and defend a written technical project.
-Additionally, the course will introduce concepts of power plant operations, which build on previous PET curriculum material.
-This will include fossil power plant operations and technologies, using a power plant simulator, electrical grid operation and current topics of interest in the power generation industry.
+ET498 : PET Capstone I - A course in which the student individually applies their knowledge of computer methods, engineering operations, engineering science, and technical communications to analyze, create, communicate and defend a written technical project.
+The course will further develop knowledge of power plant operations, building upon previous PET curriculum content.
+This will include renewable energy, electrical grid operation, and current topics of interest in the power generation industry.
 This course is a communications intensive and computer intensive course.
 Prerequisites: ET378, EG382 and EG431.
 Rec.
 3, Lab.
 2, Cr.
 4.